KingAminRn/KingAminRn/README.md

 <h3 align="center">Hei!
 I'm an IT VG2 student passionate about tech and problem-solving.
 I build coding projects, contribute to the tech community, and aim to secure an Apprenticeship for hands-on experience.
 I thrive on challenges, teamwork, and innovation.</h3>

-- 🔭 I’m currently working on a big school project for this semester! **Termin Oppgave Høst**
+- 🔭 I’m currently working on a big school project for this exam!

 - 🌱 I’m currently learning these languages at the beginner level **C#, Python,.NET, React and Databases**